Compute-Optimal Quantization-Aware Training

 This work addresses a resource allocation problem in quantization-aware training: how to optimally divide compute between full-precision pretraining and quantization-aware training.
 Through extensive experiments across model sizes, compute budgets, and quantization bit widths, we challenge existing assumptions and provide practical guidelines for efficient QAT planning.
 Our key contributions are:

 \begin{itemize} \item \textbf{Discovery of Compute-Dependent Optimal QAT Fractions.} Through extensive experiments across different model sizes, compute budgets, and QAT bit widths, we demonstrate that previous assumptions about optimal QAT allocation do not hold as compute budgets increase.
 Our findings reveal that the optimal QAT fraction is not a fixed percentage but rather increases with the total compute budget, specifically with the tokens-per-parameter-byte statistic.
 This challenges the previous conclusion that 10\% is universally optimal for QAT length relative to total training length.
 We demonstrate that using suboptimal QAT fractions can result in substantial compute waste, with extreme cases showing that the same loss can be achieved with just around \GetVar{extremeSuboptCase}\% of the compute when optimal QAT fractions are used, particularly for low-bit quantization scenarios. \item \textbf{Comprehensive Loss Scaling Law.} We derive a comprehensive loss scaling law that models the final expected loss of the full-precision and quantization-aware training pipeline as a function of QAT bit width, model parameter count, and token counts for both training phases.
 This scaling law not only captures the optimal QAT fraction phenomenon but also enables prediction of final model loss across different QAT/FP allocation strategies.
-From the scaling law, we infer which QAT bit width is optimal under a given memory constraint and how QAT accuracy compares to FP model accuracy. \item \textbf{Cooldown and QAT Fusion Technique.} We introduce a novel approach that performs learning rate decay jointly with quantization-aware training, eliminating redundant full-precision updates and achieving significant compute savings. \end{itemize}
+From the scaling law, we infer which QAT bit width is optimal under a given memory constraint and how QAT accuracy compares to FP model accuracy. \item \textbf{Cooldown and QAT Fusion Technique.} We introduce a novel approach that performs learning rate decay jointly with quantization-aware training, eliminating redundant full-precision updates and achieving significant compute savings.
+While being practically useful, this method also suggests that modifications to the universally accepted QAT pipeline can further improve QAT efficiency. \end{itemize}